North Kirklees weekend entertainment listings

 Music

-The Taproom, Batley: Fevertrees - punchy rock with hat - 8.30 pm, free.
+Station Tavern, Cleckheaton: DJ Jon’s Karaoke Disco show from 8pm till late.

-The Venue, Birstall: Tamla Motown night.
-Resident DJ Tony Patchett together with Dean Butterfield playing the best in Tamla Motown, club soul, youth club classics together with ska and reggae.
-Admission £3 otd.
-8pm till 12.30am.
+St James Church, Heckmondwike: Knottingley Silver Band perform “Blooming Brass”.
+7pm start.
+Tickets £7.50 or pay at the door.
+Price includes interval drink and “nibbles”.
+A rousing programme of a mixture of music including traditional band arrangements, original compositions and music from the stage and screen from this popular Yorkshire Band.

-The Station Tavern, Cleckheaton: Rocky Horror-themed karaoke disco from 8pm till late.
+Cellar Bar, Batley: The Clash City Rockers, excellent tribute band to The Clash, 9pm.

 Comedy